rupa-03/myfirstapp/README.md

 The /1/queries/count/<date_prefix> endpoint is exposed to get the count of unique queries based on the provided date prefix.
 It calls the count_queries function and returns a JSON response containing the count.

 Regular Expressions:
 Regular expressions are powerful tools for pattern matching in strings.
-They are used here to validate and match date prefixes.
+They are used to validate and match date prefixes.

 The other alternative method to load and read the large tsv file is by using a Pandas dataframe.